nagendrakalyan97/homework/README.md

-# Paragraph slice based on width
+# Paragraph to lines based on width

 This file takes two parameters as input one is paragraph as a string, an integer value as width and gives an array of lines that fit within specified width.